 Before you take all of this to heart, Dr. Seligman cautions that improving optimism doesn't happen overnight.
 Just like relearning any skill, it takes time and patience.

 He also notes that there is such a thing as being too optimistic.
 This is when people don't accept the realities of life and magically think everything will work out no matter what, life cliff jumping with no experience or instruction.
 This isn't healthy either, so it is essential to find a balance that leads toward optimism.

 Remember, Kindness is Contagious.
 Go out into the world and be kind to someone today.

-Plus, if you don’t already follow Everyday Happiness on social media, I encourage you to check out our Instagram.
-We have a big announcement coming! @everydayhappinesswithkatie
+Plus, if you don’t already follow Everyday Happiness on social media, I encourage you to check out our Instagram. @everydayhappinesswithkatie